olegolt/PAF_reanalysis/README.md

 ![Last update](https://img.shields.io/badge/last_update-February_18,_2025-green)
 #

 This repository contains code for the re-analysis of the paper: ["Predicting Individual Pain Sensitivity Using a Novel Cortical Biomarker Signature"](https://jamanetwork.com/journals/jamaneurology/fullarticle/2829261).
 The analysis includes the preprocessing and modeling of original data to evaluate predictive models for individual pain sensitivity class (low vs high) based on peak-alpha frequency (PAF) and corticomotor excitability (CME).
-Based on our results, as well as flaws and mistakes spotted in their code, we wrote the following **Letter to the Editor**:
+Based on our results, as well as flaws and mistakes spotted in their code, we wrote the following **Letter to the Editor**.
+In addition to this letter, this repository contains a list of deviations from the pre-registered protocol, errors in the original code, as well as further comments on the validity of the reporting findings.
+Instructions on how to use our code are at the end of this README.

 ---
 *Chowdhury, Bi et al. (2025) evaluated a biomarker for pain sensitivity, reporting a logistic regression model using peak alpha frequency (PAF) and corticomotor excitability (CME) achieved outstanding performance (AUCvalidation set = 1.0, AUCtest set = 0.88).
 They concluded that this biomarker is robust, reproducible, and has substantial clinical translation potential.
 While we appreciate this well-designed study and its open data, we identified two major methodological issues that undermine these conclusions.*